Biruté Galdikas: Advocacy and rehabilitation work

-Galdikas has remained in Borneo for over 40 years while becoming an outspoken advocate for orangutans and the preservation of their rainforest habitat, which is rapidly being destroyed by loggers, palm oil plantations, gold miners, and unnatural conflagrations.
-While campaigning actively on behalf of primate conservation and preservation of rainforest, Galdikas continues her field research, among the lengthiest continuous studies of a mammal ever conducted.

-Galdikas's conservation efforts extend beyond advocacy, largely focusing on rehabilitation of the orphaned orangutans turned over to her for care.
+Galdikas remained in Borneo for over 40 years while becoming an outspoken advocate for orangutans and the preservation of their rainforest habitat, which is rapidly being destroyed by loggers, palm oil plantations, gold miners, and unnatural conflagrations.
+Galdikas's conservation efforts also extended beyond advocacy, with an additional focus on rehabilitation of the orphaned orangutans turned over to her for care.
 Many of these orphans were once illegal pets, before becoming too smart and difficult for their owners to handle.

-She has written several books, including a memoir entitled Reflections of Eden.
-In it, Galdikas describes her experiences at Camp Leakey and efforts to rehabilitate ex-captive orangutans and release them into the Borneo rainforest.
+She wrote several books, including a memoir entitled Reflections of Eden.
+In it, Galdikas describes her experiences at Camp Leakey and efforts to rehabilitate formerly captive orangutans and release them into the Borneo rainforest.

-Galdikas is a professor at Simon Fraser University in Burnaby, British Columbia, and Professor Extraordinaire at Universitas Nasional in Jakarta, Indonesia.
-She is also president of the Orangutan Foundation International in Los Angeles, California.
+Galdikas was a professor at Simon Fraser University in Burnaby, British Columbia, and Professor Extraordinaire at the University of Indonesia in Jakarta.
+She was also president of the Orangutan Foundation International in Los Angeles, California.

-In 2021 Dr. Biruté Galdikas became a patron of the nature conservation non-profit organisation the Ancient Woods Foundation aiming to protect the remaining old-growth forests in Lithuania with all the biodiversity there.
+In 2021, Galdikas became a patron of the nature conservation non-profit organisation the Ancient Woods Foundation aiming to protect the remaining old-growth forests in Lithuania with all the biodiversity there.

+Death

+Galdikas died in Los Angeles on 24 March 2026, at the age of 79, from lung cancer.